dnovichman/dnovichman.github.io/themedia.md

 permalink: /media/
 ---

-Rokel Delivery Services won the inaugural Next Einstein Forum's Challenge of Innovation to Invention in March 2016 in Dakar, Senegal.
-Below are some of the media coverage of RDS.
+Rokel Delivery Services (RDS) won the inaugural Next Einstein Forum's Challenge of Innovation to Invention in March 2016 in Dakar, Senegal.
+Below are some of the media coverage RDS have received so far.